-Other type of backup camera is the license plate cameras.
-They are sleek, unobtrusive and are mounted right on your license plate in the back.
+Another type of backup camera is the license plate camera.
+They are sleek, unobtrusive, and are mounted right on your license plate in the back.
 They are designed to complement your car design and come standard with night vision and HD resolution.

 You can also find reverse cameras in the form of “ice cubes”.
 These are compact units that are usually used by motorcycle riders and bikers.

-You can also find dash cameras that record inside your car.
-Since they are extremely useful for Uber, Taxy or Lyft drivers these are also named “Uber cameras”,.
+There are also find dash cameras that record inside your car.
+Since they are extremely useful for Uber, Taxi, or Lyft drivers these are also named “Uber cameras”.

-These stereo systems with additional backup cameras or included backup cameras are probably going to be the next big thing in 2020, so keep your eyes open.
+These stereo systems with additional backup cameras or included backup cameras are probably going to be the next big thing in the 2020s, so keep your eyes open.
 They are leveraging the power of technology to improve your driving and help you stay safe behind the wheels.

 The Bottom Line

-Now that you are well aware of the benefits, features and types of backup cameras available on the market in 2019, it is time to make your own choice.
-Leverage the numerous benefits of backup cameras to stay safe when parking and to protect your co-workers lives’ in an industrial workplace.
+Now that you are well aware of the benefits, features, and types of backup cameras available on today’s market, it is time to make your own choice.
+Leverage the numerous benefits of backup cameras to stay safe when parking and to protect your co-worker’s lives in an industrial workplace.